Quansight-Labs/free-threaded-compatibility/docs/porting.md

     [`PyModuleMethods::gil_used`](https://docs.rs/pyo3/latest/pyo3/prelude/trait.PyModuleMethods.html#tymethod.gil_used)
     after instantiating the module.

-    If you use the `pyo3-ffi` and `unsafe` FFI calls to call directly into the C API, then see the section on porting C extensions in this guide as well as the PyO3 source code.
+    If you use the `pyo3-ffi` crate and/or `unsafe` FFI calls to call directly into the C API, then see the section on porting C extensions in this guide as well as the PyO3 source code.